 Permanently A-Fib Free?

 Catheter Ablation (and the different Maze surgical operations) is currently the only strategies offering the hope of becoming A-Fib free permanently.

 A “successful” ablation or surgery, though, may not be permanent.
 The problem is called recurrence (or reconduction).
 Heart tissue is very hardy.
 Over time ablation scars can heal over and allow A-Fib signals to again disrupt the heart.
 Research tracking catheter ablations indicates there is an approximately 7% chance of recurrence/reconnection each year out to five years.
 Since A-Fib ablation is a relatively new procedure, we don’t have figures for longer than five years.
-(The author has been A-Fib free for 12 years after a successful catheter ablation.)
+(The author has been A-Fib free since 1998 after a successful catheter ablation.)
 For a detailed discussion, see Boston AF 2011: Recurrence/Reconduction/Durability of Catheter Ablations.

 If recurrence occurs, catheter ablations can be repeated (but Cox Maze and Mini-Maze surgeries can not).

 The Hybrid Surgery/Ablation Procedure

 Relatively new is the Hybrid Surgery/Ablation Procedure in which a surgeon and a cardiac electrophysiologist (EP) team up to work together on the same patient.
 The genius of the Hybrid approach seems to be its complementary nature: the surgeon on the outside the heart and the EP on the inside the heart.
 (Similar multidisciplinary ablation techniques are ‘hybrid ablation technique’, ‘convergence process’, ‘Convergent Maze Procedure’ and ‘Convergent Ablation”’.)

 Read more about the Hybrid Surgery/Ablation Procedure under “Cox Maze, Mini-Maze & Hybrid Surgeries“.